alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

     + Click `Next`
   + On the `Connect to Azure AD` screen:
     + On the webpage pop-up, provide credentials for your **internal** Global Administrator for the SHM Azure AD
+      + Take care to consider any differences in the keyboard of your machine and the Windows remote desktop when entering the password
     + If you receive an Internet Explorer pop-up dialog `Content within this application coming from the website below is being blocked by Internet Explorer Advanced Security Configuration: https://login.microsoft.com`
       + Click `Add`
       + Click `Add`
       + Click `Close`
       + Repeat for the same dialog with `https://aadcdn.msftauth.net`
     + If you receive an error box `We can't sign you in.
-Javascript is required to sign you in.
-Do you want to continue running scripts on this page`
+Javascript is required to sign you in....` and then in the Script Error: ` Do you want to continue running scripts on this page`
       + Click `Yes`
       + Close the dialog by clicking `X`
-    + Enter the global administrator password if prompted
     + Back on the `Connect to Azure AD` screen, click `Next`
+    + If you receive another Internet Explorer pop-up dialog:
+      + Click `Add`
+      + Click `Add`
+      + Click `Close`
+    + Enter the password for the global administrator account you set up earlier (`aad.admin.<first name>.<last name>`) when prompted
     + Approve the login with MFA if required
       + If you see a Windows Security Warning, check `Don't show this message again` and click `Yes`.
   + On the `Connect your directories` screen: